Christianities before Modernity

-To submit a proposal or completed manuscript to be considered for publication by Medieval Institute Publications or to learn more about the series, please contact our publications office.
+To submit a proposal or completed manuscript to be considered for publication by Medieval Institute Publications or to learn more about the series, contact Shannon Cunningham, acquisitions editor for the series.

 The series' Advisory Board comprises:

 - Rabia Gregory, University of Missouri, Columbia, USA, Series Editor

 - Kathleen E. Kennedy, Pennsylvania State University, Brandywine, USA, Series Editor

 - Charlene Villaseñor, UCLA, USA, Series Editor